 We love Cervelo bikes.
 Some of our favorite triathlon bikes are from Cervelo, and they make some great road bikes too.
 Cervelos are designed for people who want to ride hard, and some of the fastest time trialers and triathletes out there have been riding Cervelo bikes.

-The C2 has Cervelo’s high-performing Carbon frame, including the tapered fork that allows for disc brakes — something that you should try to get at this price point if at all possible.
+The P2 has Cervelo’s high-performing Carbon frame, including the tapered fork that allows for disc brakes — something that you should try to get at this price point if at all possible.
+The bike looks a little space-age, but don’t let that deter you.
+You will have a bike that catches other riders’ eyes at the coffee stop.
 The component set is predominantly 105, which nowadays is a very reliable and capable set.
 Cervelo provides a lifetime warranty on the frame, so you can be assured that his carbon fiber will hold up assuming you don’t ruin it in the workshop.